Why Mediation? What Does it Involve?

 ◘ Dignified & Safe: Parties to mediation get the opportunity to express their feelings and thoughts in a safe and respectful forum and they also hear the other person express their point of view.
 The mediation process can improve communication between you and your spouse, helping to avoid future conflicts.

 ◘ One Stop Shop: We typically can assist the parties in completing the necessary paperwork to begin and conclude their case.
-And so our mediations can result in the settlement of all the issues in divorce.
+And so our mediation can result in the settlement of all the issues in divorce.

 The foregoing are just some of the compelling reasons to mediate disputes.
 Moreover, there is seldom any serious downside to mediation.
-While some may hesitate “to put their cards on the table” in mediation, in this era of discovery driven litigation, the old “trial by ambush” days of civil litigation are increasingly becoming a thing of the past.
+While some may hesitate “to put their cards on the table” in mediation, in this era of discovery-driven litigation, the old “trial by ambush” days of civil litigation are increasingly becoming a thing of the past.
 Why mediation works is because it focuses on the parties own interests and agendas, and also because it provides the opportunity for parties to move beyond disputes efficiently and chart their own future.
 Call

 San Diego Divorce Mediation and Family Law to learn more about why mediation is the prefered method of choice.